parzival2/Chibios-Example-Projects/Readme.md

 ## Chibios Example Projects
 This repository holds all the programs that I have tried when I am learning how to program Microcontroller boards using Chibios.
-Think of it like a
+Think of it like these examples are for future me that would have forgotten how to do certain things using Chibios and in the process will be useful for other who are starting out or like me forgot the procedures.
 Most of the programs work using `STM32F4-Discovery` board but they can also be ported to other boards, but just make sure that the pin assignments are correct.
 Here is a short explanation of all the folders in this repository along with their function.